Arizona Focus Group Sees Trump's Crime Attack On Biden As 'Far From Reality'

 "I think he's out of touch"

-Overall, the group was not impressed with Trump's handling of either the coronavirus pandemic or race relations, for that matter.
+Overall, the group was not impressed with Trump's handling of the coronavirus pandemic or race relations, for that matter.

 They all saw the Black Lives Matters protests as legitimate, except for looting that happened in some places.
 But even Allen said he believed the protests were hijacked by "guys with backpacks" who were "just there to riot."